-SafetyWing does not cover pre existing medical conditions.
-If you suffer with a pre-existing medical condition, then SafetyWing will still offer you cover but they will not pay out for any complications with your ongoing condition.
+SafetyWing do not cover pre-existing medical conditions.
+If you suffer from a pre-existing medical condition, SafetyWing will still offer you cover but they will not pay out for any complications with your ongoing condition.

 If you have “acute onset” of your condition and seek treatment within 24 hours, you can claim for that treatment but make sure you understand the policy wording on this front!